vsys-host/shkeeper.io/shkeeper/docs/multipayout.md

 The task results is an array of objects, each having the original payout request, the transaction status (`success` or `error`) and a list of transaction IDs related to the payout.

-If the transfer status happen to be an `error`, there will be a text description of the error in `msg` field.
+If the transfer status happen to be an `error`, there will be a text description of the error in `message` field.

 ### REQUEST